cesarvr/Openshift/README.md

 ### Getting Started

-They are various options to get started with OpenShift:
+They are various options to get started with Openshift:

 <!--ts-->
    * Getting Started